HOW TO SPEND TWO WEEKS IN SWITZERLAND

 If you’re looking for a wonderful way to spend an afternoon at Lake Geneva, consider exploring the stunning Lavaux area.
 This UNESCO World Heritage site boasts an impressive 800 hectares of terraced vineyards, making it Switzerland’s largest contiguous vineyard region.

-From one terrace to the next, visitors can take in breathtaking views that are truly magnificent.
+From one terrace to the next, take in breathtaking views that are truly magnificent.

 WHERE TO STAY IN MONTREUX